MaxStenklyft/MaxStenklyft/README.md

 # MaxStenklyft.com
-Sideproject for learning node and AWS EC2
+Side project for learning node and AWS EC2